- Purchase the complete Expat Arrivals Czech Republic Guide (PDF)

 Whether planning a short visit or a permanent stay in the Czech Republic, expats should be aware that visa laws differ according to nationality.
 The applicant's nationality will determine the processes they need to follow and which visas they are eligible for in the Czech Republic.

-By the end of 2022, non-EU citizens will need to apply online for an ETIAS visa waiver before traveling to the Czech Republic.
+From 2024, non-EU citizens will need to apply online for an ETIAS visa waiver before travelling to the Czech Republic for security and screening purposes.
 It will only take a few minutes to fill in and will automatically be linked to the applicant's passport.
+Expats will still need to apply for a visa, as an ETIAS visa waiver is not a visa.

-Expats not eligible for visa-free entry will need to apply for a Schengen visa prior to arrival at their nearest Czech embassy or consulate in order to be granted entry to the Czech Republic.
+Expats not eligible for visa-free entry will need to apply for a Schengen visa before their arrival at their nearest Czech embassy or consulate to be granted entry to the Czech Republic.
+They will need to submit a range of documentation, including proof of return, accommodation and financial means to support them during their stay in the country.

-Non-EU nationals staying in the Czech Republic for a year or more will need to obtain a long-term residence permit.
-This must be for a specific purpose such as work, study, research or family unification.
+Non-EU nationals staying in the Czech Republic for three months and more must obtain a long-term residence permit.
+This must be for a specific purpose, such as work, study, research or family unification.
 Long-term residence permits are renewable and are granted for a maximum of two years.

 Those intending to work will have to apply for an Employee Card or a Blue Card.
 These are primarily work permits but serve a dual purpose as long-term residence permits.
 A Blue Card is issued for positions requiring a high qualification, while an Employee Card is issued for positions that do not require a high qualification.

-EU nationals are entitled to live and work in the Czech Republic without needing to apply for work permits or resident permits.
+EU nationals are entitled to live and work in the Czech Republic without applying for work permits or resident permits.

 To stay for more than 90 days in the Czech Republic, EU citizens must report their intentions to the Foreign Police Department.
-They are also entitled to apply for a certificate of permanent residence if they wish but it is not a precondition of their stay.
+They are also entitled to apply for a certificate of permanent residence if they wish, but it is not a precondition for their stay.

 Permanent residency can be applied for by both EU and non-EU nationals after five years of continuous residence in the country.
+The application must be done in person at a Czech embassy or consulate and will typically be concluded within six months.
 Once granted, a permanent residence permit is valid for 10 years.

 Further reading